furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

 This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
-The library is built around `numpy` arrays and integrates with `pandas` DataFrames and Series.
+The library is built around `numpy` arrays and provides interfaces for eager NumPy/pandas/polars calculations, composable pandas indicators, and native polars expressions.

 > [!NOTE]
 > This project is experimental and the interface can change.